Springwatch

-Springwatch, Autumnwatch until 2022 and Winterwatch, sometimes known collectively as The Watches, are annual BBC television series which chart the fortunes of British wildlife during the changing of the seasons in the United Kingdom.
-The programmes are broadcast live from locations around the country in a primetime evening slot on BBC Two.
-They require a crew of 100 and over 50 cameras, making them the BBC's largest British outside broadcast events.
+Springwatch is a BBC television series which charts the fortunes of wildlife in the United Kingdom during the changing of the seasons.
+The episodes are broadcast on BBC Two from locations around the country.
+They require a crew of 100 and over 50 cameras, making them the largest British outside broadcast events on the BBC.
 Many of the cameras are hidden and operated remotely to record natural behaviour, for example, of birds in their nests and badgers outside their sett.

-Each year, the series begins on the late-May Bank Holiday (the last Monday in May) and is broadcast four nights each week for three weeks.
+Each year, the series begins on the late-May bank holiday (the last Monday in May) and is broadcast four nights each week for three weeks.
 After the success of the first Springwatch in 2005, the BBC commissioned a one-off special, Autumnwatch, which became a full series from 2006 to 2022.
-Winterwatch began in 2012, broadcast in January or February.
+Winterwatch ran from 2012 to 2026, broadcast in January or February.
+The programmes were sometimes known collectively as The Watches.

-The BBC decided to axe Autumnwatch in 2023, saying that more money could then be put into its twin programmes Springwatch and Winterwatch, which generally received more viewers.
-Presenter Megan McCubbin expressed sadness that the show had been axed.
-Following the cancellation of Autumnwatch as a standalone programme, the format and title were brought back into use in the form of short reports and features on autumnal nature within The One Show in October 2023 and again in late October 2024.
+The BBC discontinued Autumnwatch in 2023, in order to focus resources on Springwatch and Winterwatch, which generally received more viewers.
+Following the cancellation of Autumnwatch as a standalone programme, the format and title were brought back into use in the form of short reports and features on autumnal nature within The One Show in October 2023. and again in late October 2024.
+In June 2026 the BBC announced that a new year-round video podcast, titled Naturewatch, would be launched in the autumn, with Winterwatch being discontinued.
+It confirmed that Springwatch would be returning for a three-week run in May 2027.